FelipeFuhr/blogpost_spark_optimization/blogpost.md

 // 1b - parte sobre Spark
 Apache Spark is a very popular open-source framework for large scale data processing (also known as big data).
-It can be used alongside Java, Python, or Scala.
+Its API can be used by Java, Python, or Scala applications.
 In this case study, the optimized application was developed in Scala.

 // 2 - parte sobre a importancia e possibilidade de otimizacoes: